What is Robotic Process Automation (RPA)

 When building solutions using RPA, our CNBS Software RPA architects, have identified a repeatable 4 phase pattern.
 In our experience, RPA projects that follow this pattern tend to provide the most value to the business process they try to automate.

-• Testing Phase.
-This phase is focused on testing the bot(s) and is somewhat similar to regular software testing that most enterprise products go through.
+- Testing Phase.
+This phase is focused on testing the bot(s) and is somewhat similar to a regular software testing that most enterprise products go through.

 RPA companies, tools and landscape